-Below are four of the best universities to study at in New Zealand based on the Times Higher Education World University Rankings 2019.
+Below are some of the best universities to study at in New Zealand based on the Times Higher Education World University Rankings 2019.

-Established in 1883 and spread across various campuses, not only is Auckland the largest university in New Zealand it is also one of the most prestigious, often ranking among the top 100 of universities worldwide.
+Established in 1883 and spread across various campuses, not only is the University of Auckland the largest university in New Zealand it is also one of the most prestigious.
 The Auckland badge of arms is topped by three kiwis, the flightless bird which is also the national animal of New Zealand.

 Auckland is an internationally minded university, with an international airport in the city and over a quarter of its students coming from outside New Zealand.
 From 2016, Auckland requires that students obtain an Academic English Language Requirement before they can take undergraduate courses.

-A unique way of fighting antibiotic resistance was discovered at Auckland by the team of Dr. Siouxsie Wiles, who have taken the genes from glowworms and placed them into microbes so as to be able to identify when they are killed off as the light goes out.
+A unique way of fighting antibiotic resistance was discovered at Auckland by the team of Dr. Siouxsie Wiles, who took the genes from glowworms and placed them into microbes to be able to identify when they are killed off as the light goes out.

 Chairman of HSBC Vincent Cheng is an alumnus of Auckland, as is the 37th prime minister of New Zealand Helen Clark, and Academy Award winning screenwriter Philippa Boyens.

-A research-led atmosphere is fostered at Otago, and the university is known to excel in the field of Health Sciences, with undergraduate and doctoral programmes are offered in the field.
+A research-led atmosphere is fostered at Otago, and the university is known to excel in the field of health sciences, with undergraduate and doctoral programmes offered in the field.
 Outside of the student town of Dunedin, Otago has health science institutes in Christchurch and Wellington.

-International students are warmly welcomed, with exchange partnerships established with over ninety university campuses globally.
-Otago has also awarded Rhodes Scholarships since 1904 to a select group of New Zealander graduates.
+International students are warmly welcomed, with exchange partnerships established with over 90 university campuses globally.
+Otago has also awarded Rhodes Scholarships to a select group of New Zealander graduates since 1904.